“Beautiful and graceful, varied and enchanting, small but approachable, butterflies lead you to the sunny side of life.

 If required, the soil analysis laboratory would happily have suggestions for improving soil fertility and drainage.
 This can also make a difference in what crop varieties in your garden will flourish.

 Which kinds of trees are there in the area?
 This is important since most moth larvae consume tree leaves; for some swallowtails, leaves are also the food plant and the mourning cloak.
 Many trees also grow enticing flowers for adult butterflies.
-Rare plants are called butterfly trees which can host hundreds and hundreds of butterflies.
+Rare plants are called butterfly trees which can cost hundreds and hundreds of butterflies.
 These include red oaks and birch trees.

 Butterflies just like we do want butterfly food.
 Hold a mud puddle moist in a sunny place, or fill a bucket with enough sand and water to make the sand wet.
 Saturate the sand periodically to keep it moist.
 You can hide it, too for aesthetic purposes, the bucket on the floor provides access to it by covering it with some small rocks.
 A patch of wet sand or soil appreciates male butterflies.
 They drink salts and other minerals from the sand, a “puddling” action.
 Upon sex, the minerals are transferred in a sperm packet to enrich the larvae.